bitburner-official/bitburner-src/src/Documentation/doc/en/basic/autocomplete.md

   const scripts = data.scripts;
   const servers = data.servers;

-  const gymTypesObject = data.enums.GymType; // The data.enums holds the enum information as objects.
+  // The data.enums holds the enum information as objects. const gymTypesObject = data.enums.GymType;

-  const gymTypes = Object.values(gymTypesObject); // We are only interested in the string values from the enums object.
+  // We are only interested in the string values from the enums object. const gymTypes = Object.values(gymTypesObject);

-  return [...scripts, ...servers, ...gymTypes]; // Offer a list of all servers, all scripts on the current server, and gym jobs ("str", "agi" etc) as autocomplete options.
+  // Offer a list of all servers, all scripts on the current server, and gym jobs ("str", "agi" etc)
+  // as autocomplete options.
+  return [...scripts, ...servers, ...gymTypes];
 }
 ```